devanshithakar12/AOAI-Fundamentals-WTH/challenges/Challenge-00.md

 ## Introduction

-Thank you for participating in the OpenAI Fundamentals What The Hack.
+Thank you for participating in the AI Fluency Event.
 Before you can hack, you will need to set up some prerequisites.

 ## Description
-In this challenge, you will set up the necessary prerequisites and environment to complete the rest of the hack, including:
+In this challenge, you will set up the necessary prerequisites and environment through Codespaces to complete the rest of the hack, including:

 - [Student Resources](#student-resources)
 - [Access Azure OpenAI](#access-azure-openai)